 Right of refusal, as related to child custody, is a provision that requires one of the child's parents to grant the child's other parent the right to care for the child when the first parent is absent.

-What Is Covered Under a Right First of Refusal Clause?
+Coverage Under a Right First of Refusal Clause

 Basically, a right of first refusal clause means that before a parent can use the services of a daycare, sitter, or relative, they must give the other parent the option to be with the child.
 If your ex is not going to be with your child, you want the opportunity to spend that time with the child.

-For example, if your ex-partner's work schedule changes dramatically to overlap with when he or she planned to watch your child(ren), then you would be the first person to call to be the child's guardian on those nights.
-What commonly happens is that, using this example, your ex may first ask members of that side of the family or set up a daycare before allowing you the opportunity to look after the kids.
+For example, if your ex-partner's work schedule changes dramatically to overlap with when they planned to watch your child(ren), then you would be the first person to call to be the child's guardian on those nights.
+What commonly happens in this scenario is that your ex may first ask members of that side of the family or set up a daycare before allowing you the opportunity to look after the kids.
 With a right of first refusal clause, this would be in violation of your custody arrangement.

 Hours of Alternate Care